 Dr. Liz Peterson

 Headshot of Liz Peterson wearing a black blazer over a pink top.Dr.
-Liz Peterson joined Mercer University as a visiting assistant professor in 2024.
+Liz Peterson joined Mercer University as a visiting lecturer in 2024 and then as an assistant professor in 2025.
 Before coming to Mercer, she examined the role of the immune system in zebrafish heart regeneration as a postdoctoral fellow at Emory University.
 Previously, she obtained her Ph.D. in biology with a concentration in molecular genetics and biochemistry from Georgia State University, where she biochemically characterized a flavivirus-resistant protein, ABCF3, and reviewed antibiotic resistance mechanisms.

 Education